 While the holiday season is typically full of parties and time spent with friends and family, it can also be a stressful time of year for many.
-Add in any feelings of depression or other mental health struggles related to COVID-19, along with the usual stress of cold and flu season during the winter, and it’s easy to start feeling overwhelmed.
 Trying to find a balance between keeping you and your family safe and healthy, while still participating in holiday festivities and traditions with friends, coworkers and extended family can be stressful, to say the least.

 Stress is our body’s natural way of protecting us against perceived physical, mental, or emotional threats in our environments, from loud, sudden noises to public speaking to the death of a loved one.
 When we encounter one of these threats, our brain’s hypothalamus sets off our body’s alarm system.
 Through both nerve and hormonal signals, your adrenal glands (located above your kidneys) release hormones, including adrenaline and cortisol.
 Adrenalin increases heart rate and blood pressure, and boosts energy supplies.
 Cortisol, the primary stress hormone, enhances the brain’s use of glucose and curbs everyday functions that would be nonessential or even detrimental in a fight-or-flight situation.